 “During the day, he was the model teacher.
 The students flocked to his classroom and just down the hall, I would be wearing long sleeves in May to hide bruises.
 The staff and faculty admired him, while I was dependent on him for my job.
 If I had drawn battle lines, he’d have an army behind him.
 At least to maintain his cover, he gave me glowing reports to the principal.
 On one he wrote that I possessed, ‘…an unfailing ability to respond effectively to the demands of superiors.’”

 “He didn’t drink often, but he also didn’t need alcohol to find new ways to control me.
 Once he drugged me and took pictures of me, all of which conveniently excluded himself making me think he intended to use them against me.
-I stumbled upon them one day when he had left his phone at home.
+I stumbled upon them one day when he left his phone at home.
 I deleted all of the pictures as soon as I found them, but it took him almost a week to notice they were missing, but he knew I had done it and he punished me for it.

-“When I regained consciousness, sometime during the night, I noticed he’d written ‘Now we both touched my stuff without permission,’ on the inside of my thighs.”
+“When I regained consciousness, sometime during the night, I noticed he’d written ‘Now we both touched my stuff without permission,’ on the inside of my thigh.”
 I remember fading in and out for hours, through dark, and then brightness of day, then into swooning into night again.
 He left me handcuffed to the staircase for a full day, dangling beneath my arms, locked away from anyone.